sillycowvalley/Hopper/Source/Languages/Tiny6502/ReadMe.md

 9. **Type Casting:**
    - No explicit casting required between types of the same size (e.g., `char` and `byte`).
+   - Automatic zero extension when casting from a narrower unsigned type to a wider type.
+   - Warnings are issued for potentially unsafe casts (e.g., `int` to `uint` and `uint` to `int`) unless an explicit cast is provided.

 10. **Function Pointers:**
    - Use the `func` keyword to define function pointers, assign functions to them, and invoke them.